Where to find the best American hamburger in Rome

 You’ve been here for awhile, and although you respect Rome’s culinary traditions, you’re ready to steer off the pasta path for a meal or two and go for a good old- fashioned hamburger with some fries on the side.
 Luckily, there are plenty of sublime burger spots found around town.

 A cozy, pleasant restaurant.
-With a dozen hamburger options and a equally delicious selection of fritti and cartocci, Ferrovecchio is for hamburger enthusiasts and foodies alike.
-This place attracts lots of locals in the neighborhood who are addicted to their fries.
+With a dozen hamburger options and an equally delicious selection of fritti and cartocci, Ferrovecchio is for hamburger enthusiasts and foodies alike.
+This place attracts many locals in the neighborhood who are addicted to their fries.
 Enjoy one of their delicious cocktails or craft beers with your meal.
 If you’re planning to go on the weekend, booking in advance is recommended.